Creative-Motion-Development/wp-plugin-disable-comments/readme.txt

 * Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin from replacing the theme's comment template with an empty one.

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

+== Translations ==

+* English - default, always included
+* Russian

+If you want to help with the translation, please contact me through this site or through the contacts inside the plugin.

+== Installation ==

+1. Upload the plugin folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. The plugin settings can be accessed via the 'Settings' menu in the administration area (either your site administration for single-site installs).

 == Screenshots ==